 The river Vézère

-This "stream in my hollow valley", according to its etymological roots, crosses landscapes more attractive than the others.
-The nature mingled with the historical heritage that you will find will not leave you indifferent.
+This "watercourse in my hollow valley", according to its etymological roots, crosses landscapes each more attractive than the next.
+The nature mixed with the historical heritage that you will find here will not leave you unmoved.

-To discover this narrow and wild river, nothing like a canoe or paddle trip.
-Sailing on the Vézère river will allow you to discover the remarkable sites that is along her.
+To discover this narrow and wild river, there is nothing like a trip in a canoe or paddle.
+Sailing along the Vézère will allow you to discover the remarkable sites along the river from a different angle.

-Fishers will also be happy, the fish category of the Vézère is 2nd category, the fish encountered are migratory fish such as salmon, sea trout, shad, lamprey, pike, pike perch, carp (Difficult to catch but very beautiful specimens are caught regularly), the perch, the roach, the abalone, the catfish, the eel ...
+Fishermen will also find happiness here, the Vézère is a 2nd category river, the fish you may encounter are salmon, sea trout, shad, lamprey, pike, pike-perch, carp (difficult to catch but very beautiful specimens are regularly caught), perch, roach, bleak, catfish, eel...

 Nautic stops on the river Vézère :